 Study here, practice anywhere.

-Trinity is recognized by the government of Canada as a Designated Educational Institution, meaning students can obtain Canadian Student Loans (federal and provincial) to cover the cost of tuition.
-As a Canadian student, your MCAT score may qualify you for scholarships.
-In comparison with other international medical school options, Trinity is more than competitive in terms of affordability.
+Trinity is recognized by the government of Canada as a Designated Educational Institution, meaning students can obtain Canadian Student Loans (federal and provincial) to help cover the cost of tuition.
+Trinity is more than competitive in terms of affordability.
 We know making the decision to come to a Caribbean medical school is challenging, so we make it our priority to help you succeed.

 When students consider attending medical school in another country, the first question they have is often “Will I be able to practice medicine back home when I graduate?”
 At Trinity School of Medicine, the answer is “Yes!”

 Trinity’s accreditation with CAAM-HP, the leading accrediting authority for Caribbean medical schools, qualifies our graduates to enter the U.S. and Canadian residency match processes and to become licensed to practice in any U.S. state or Canadian province.
 Furthermore, the curriculum is based on Liaison Committee on Medical Education (LCME) standards and earns recognition from the World Federation of Medical Education (WFME).
 Best of all, Trinity meets all standards put forth by the Education Committee for Foreign Medical Graduates (ECFMG) 2024 Rule that puts additional restrictions on foreign medical school graduates.

 Yes, Canadian students can be eligible for residency and licensing in their home country after graduation from a Caribbean med school.
 The most important consideration here is whether or not the medical school is accredited by the appropriate governing body and adheres to international standards.